Wrist Pain & Wrist Injuries

 Another exercise is the wrist flexor stretch.
 Here you keep your elbow straight and pull your wrist backward.
 You should feel a moderate stretch.

 Squeeze a tennis ball as hard as possible without pain and hold this for up to 10 seconds.

 Use a resistance band for the next two exercises.
 Hold the band with your palm up and your elbow by your side.
-Slowly curly your wrist up and squeeze your forearm and hand muscles.
+Slowly curl your wrist up and squeeze your forearm and hand muscles.

 For the second exercise keep your elbow by your side and hold the band with your palm facing downwards.
 Slowly curl your wrist up again to squeeze the arm and forearm muscles.